chenghaoduan/autotest/documentation/source/main/sysadmin/AutotestServerInstallRedHat.rst

 :doc:`Installing Server/Scheduler/WebUI notes <../sysadmin/AutotestServerInstallScript>`.

-If you want to do it all yourself, we opted by keeping the documentation herem and we'll do the best to update it.
+If you want to do it all yourself, we opted by keeping the documentation here and we'll do the best to update it.
 However, we're always working on streamlining this process, so it might be possible that this can get out of sync.